apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 Click Update to look at a configuration.

-In some cases, the storage plugin defined for this tutorial differs from the [default storage plugin](/docs/connect-a-data-source-introduction)) of the same name in a Drill installation.
+In some cases, the storage plugin defined for use in the sandbox differs from the default storage plugin of the same name in a Drill installation as described in the following sections.
 Typically you create a storage plugin or customize an existing one for analyzing a particular data source.

 The tutorial uses the dfs, hive, maprdb, and hbase storage plugins.